thewhiteninja/ntfstool/README.md

 ## Limitations

-- Some unsupported cases
+- Some unsupported cases.
+WIP.
 - No documentation :no_mouth:.

 Feel free to open an issue or ask for a new feature!

 ## Build

-Vcpkg is the best way to install and use them.
+Vcpkg is the best way to install required third-party libs.

 Install vcpkg as described here: [vcpkg#getting-started](https://github.com/microsoft/vcpkg#getting-started)